BlissRoms/Documentation-old/blissroms/build-guide.md

     . build/envsetup.sh

-Breaking down the command, `.` is for `source`.
-But what does `source` do?
-It gets aliases, functions and commands from the file and loads it into `bash` so it can be used.
-But what does `build/envsetup.sh` have?
-It has all the commands you need to execute a build.
-You need to do this every time you’re about to run a build, or `bash` will not be able to understand the build commands.
+This is the initialization file we talked about earlier up top.
+This "initializes" the environment, and imports a bunch of useful build commands required to build your device.
+Again, you need to remember to `source` this file every time you log out and log back in, or launch a new `bash`/Terminal instance.

 Define what device you’re going to build.
 For example, the Nexus 5X, has a codename of `bullhead`.
 You can check your specific device's codename on GitHub or on Google.
 Execute: